Second-order cybernetics: Limitations and criticism

-Andrew Pickering has criticised second-order cybernetics as a form of linguistic turn, moving away from the performative practices he finds valuable in earlier cybernetics.
-Pickering does however approvingly reference the work of figures associated with second-order cybernetics, such as Bateson and Pask, and the idea of participant observers which fall within the scope of second-order cybernetics broadly considered.
+Andrew Pickering has criticised second-order cybernetics as a form of linguistic turn that, while not being complete Sokalian nonsense, has nevertheless moved away from the technical practices he finds valuable in earlier cybernetics.
+He approvingly referenced the work of figures associated with second-order cybernetics, such as Bateson and Pask, and the idea of participant observers which fall within the scope of second-order cybernetics broadly considered.